 What About Jointly Owned Assets?

-A spouse who is executor may struggle with understanding exactly what the deceased’s estate’s debt is and what is now his or her debt completely because the debt and asset was owned jointly.
-For example, if you and your husband jointly owned a car which still had a car loan on it, you would assume the entire amount of the loan when your spouse died.
+For example, if you and your spouse jointly owned a car which still had a car loan on it, they would assume the entire amount of the loan when you die.

-If the title of your home is held jointly with rights of survivorship, the half of the home that your deceased spouse owned will automatically transfer to you at his or her death.
-Even though you are now responsible for the entire mortgage, the home will now be entirely yours.
+If the title of your home is held jointly with rights of survivorship, your half of the home will automatically transfer to your spouse at your death.
+Even though they are now responsible for the entire mortgage, the home will now be entirely theirs.

 Assets Creditors Cannot Touch